Lodging Type: Self-catering House

 Subira House has been given a silver award by Ecotourism Kenya for its eco policies.
 Food waste is composted, grey water is recycled on the garden and the WCs are of an eco design.
 Captain Jelani, a boat captain and authorised guide, lives on the ground floor.
 He is available for boat trips, fishing, tours of the town and other excursions.

-To request availability / quotation, add Subira House to your shortlist.
+To find out more, or request a quotation, add Subira House to your list of favourites.